From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Introduction

-where $|\hat{\Pi}_{s,t}(i)|$ stands for the asymptotic frequency of the $i$-th block of the exchangeable partition $\hat{\Pi}_{s,t}$. \begin{theorem} Suppose that the $\Lambda$ Fleming-Viot admits an infinite sequence of Eves.
-The flow of $\Lambda$ Fleming-Viot processes is uniquely decomposed into two random objects: the flow of partitions and the Eves process.
+Recall that $\ell$ denotes the Lebesgue measure on $[0,1]$.
+This leads us to the statement of our main result. \begin{theorem} Suppose that the $\Lambda$-Fleming-Viot process admits almost surely an infinite sequence of Eves.
+The $\Lambda$ flow of bridges is uniquely decomposed into two random objects: the flow of partitions and the Eves process.
 More precisely, for all $s \in \mathbb{R}$ almost surely